oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Numerous data definition languages are in use.
 JADN is not intended to replace any of them; it exists as a Rosetta stone to facilitate translation among them.
-Starting with a common information model and deriving multiple data models from it, as shown in RFC 3444, provides more accurate translation results than translating between separately-developed data models.
+Starting with a common information model and deriving multiple data models from it, as shown in RFC 3444, provides more accurate translation results than attempting to translate across separately-developed data models.

 ## 1.1 IPR Policy
 This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).